 Classics, Law, Art and Graphics

-I have degrees in arts (languages) and law, and worked 16 years as a lawyer in the New Zealand government.
+I have degrees in arts (languages) and law, and worked 18 years as a lawyer in the New Zealand government.
 I am still an enrolled Barrister and Solicitor of the High Court of New Zealand.

 Law was my third choice in careers.
-As a teenager in Scotland, I wanted to do art, but that was forbidden – probably for the best, but it was a huge disappointment at the time.
-Then when I finished school and was studying the classics for my Arts degree (in Central Africa), my dream was to be an archaeologist working in the Mediterranean.
+As a teenager in Scotland, I badly wanted to do art, but that was forbidden – probably for the best, but it was a huge disappointment at the time.
+Then when I finished school and continued studying the classics for my Arts degree (in Central Africa), my dream was to be an archaeologist working in the Mediterranean.
 Well, a move to New Zealand midway through my studies put an end to that: another disappointment.